awesto/django-shop/docs/reference/addresses.rst

 ==========================

 Depending on the merchant's needs, the business model and the catchment area of the site, the used address models may vary widely.
-Since **djangoSHOP** allows to subclass almost every database model, addresses are no exception here.
+Since **django-SHOP** allows to subclass almost every database model, addresses are no exception here.
 The class :class:`shop.models.address.BaseAddress` only contains a foreign key to the Customer model and a priority field used to sort multiple addresses by relevance.